The Crooked Treehouse

 100 minutes

-This is part of a season long arc where The Doctor is put on trial by those asshole Time Lords for being un-Time Lord like or some shit.
+This is part of a season long arc where The Doctor is put on trial by Time People for being un-Time like or something.
 So the framing device is The Doctor in court recounting his un-Time Lord like adventures.
 It's not a great season.
 It's not even a good season.
 But Terror Of The Vervoids introduces a new companion, and focuses more on the adventure with the aliens than on the trial aspect.

 55 minutes